End-to-End Virtual Screening Campaign Guide

 9.2 MaxMin Selection

 MaxMin (Maximum Minimum Distance) is the standard diversity selection algorithm for compound libraries.
-It maximizes structural spread across the chemical space.
+It maximizes structural spread across the chemical space.- Compute Morgan ECFP4 fingerprints for all candidate compounds.

 - Compute pairwise Tanimoto distance = 1 − Tanimoto similarity for all compound pairs.